-Bright Centre is committed to providing a safe and secure environment for pupils, where children feel safe and are kept safe and all where staff contributes to the culture of vigilance which is embedded in our school.
-All adults at Bright Education Centre recognise that safeguarding is everyone's responsibility irrespective of the role they undertake or whether their role has direct contact or responsibility for children or not.
-In adhering to this policy, and the procedures therein, staff and visitors will promote a climate where children and adults will feel confident about sharing any concerns that they may have about their own safety or the well-being of others and will contribute to Bright Education Centre's delivery of the best outcomes to all children, as set out in s10 (2) of the Children Act 20041.
-This Child Protection Policy is one element within our whole school arrangements to Safeguard and Promote the Welfare of Children in line with our statutory duties set out at s175 of the Education Act 2002 and s11 of Children Act 2004
+Bright Centre is committed to providing a safe and secure environment for young peoples, where children feel safe and are kept safe and all where staff contributes to the culture of vigilance which is embedded in our centre.
+All adults at Bright Centres recognise that safeguarding is everyone's responsibility irrespective of the role they undertake or whether their role has direct contact or responsibility for children or not.
+In adhering to this policy, and the procedures therein, staff and visitors will promote a climate where children and adults will feel confident about sharing any concerns that they may have about their own safety or the well-being of others and will contribute to Bright Centre's delivery of the best outcomes to all children, as set out in s10 (2) of the Children Act 20041.
+This Child Protection Policy is one element within our whole centre arrangements to Safeguard and Promote the Welfare of Children in line with our statutory duties set out at s175 of the Education Act 2002 and s11 of Children Act 2004

-Our school's Child Protection Policy also draws upon the guidance contained in "Working Together, 2019", the "London Child Protection Procedures" and especially DfE Guidance "Keeping Children Safe in Education, 2019".
+Our centre's Child Protection Policy also draws upon the guidance contained in 'Out Of School Settings for Children' guidance, September 28th 2021, "Working Together, 2019", the "London Child Protection Procedures" and especially DfE Guidance "Keeping Children Safe in Education, Sep 2021".
 These documents are kept in the Director, either in hard copy or electronic version on our website.